AleBradC/graphql-project-management-mern-app/README.md

 # Getting Started

 - clone the project
-- npm run dev - to start the server
+- npm i -> in client & server file
-- cd client
-- npm run start - to start the client
+- npm run dev -> to run the server and client